mackadamian/mailbeez-documentation/pages/03.documentation/06.filterbeez/09.filter_add_trustedshops_rss/default.en.md

 ### Usage

-Install and activate this Module – you need to have the [Trustpilot Integration Suite](/documentation/configbeez/config_trustpilot_rss_importer/ "Trustpilot Integration Suite") configured.
+Install and activate this Module – you need to have the [Trustedshops Integration Suite](/documentation/configbeez/config_trustedshops_rss_importer/ "Trustedshops Integration Suite") configured.

-By adding the following tags into your MailBeez templates you will be able to show a configured number of Trustpilot ratings in your MailBeez generated emails.
+By adding the following tags into your MailBeez templates you will be able to show a configured number of Trustedshops ratings in your MailBeez generated emails.
 You can place the tags wherever you want, so for example if you place them within your main template the ratings will be shown in all emails, but if you place them only in your content template, you are able control exactly in which emails the ratings will be visible:

 Place this into the HTML-Version of your MailBeez template:

 ```
-{$content.rss.trustpilot.html}
+{$content.rss.trustedshops.html}
 ```

 Place his into the TXT-Version of your MailBeez template:

 ```
-{$content.rss.trustpilot.txt}
+{$content.rss.trustedshops.txt}
 ```

 the template for displaying the ratings is taken from the RSS-Feed template files